HarikeshKS/ToDo-PERN/README.md

 # ToDo-PERN

- This GitHub repo features a robust To-Do app using the PERN stack (PostgreSQL, Express.js, React, Node.js).
-Seamlessly manage tasks with CRUD operations, benefiting from the stack's scalability.
-The codebase ensures clear separation between front-end and back-end, enhancing modularity.
-Also represents learning.
+Welcome to ToDo-PERN, a robust To-Do application built on the PERN stack (PostgreSQL, Express.js, React, Node.js).
+This repository serves as a practical example of a modern web application, offering seamless task management through CRUD operations and taking advantage of the stack's scalability.

+## Features

+- Create, Read, Update, and Delete tasks with ease.
+- Utilizes the power of PostgreSQL for a reliable and relational database.
+- Express.js provides a robust server-side framework.
+- React handles the client-side interface for an interactive user experience.
+- Node.js ensures efficient server-side JavaScript execution.

+## Project Structure

+The codebase emphasizes clear separation between front-end and back-end components, promoting modularity and maintainability.
+Dive into well-documented code to understand and extend functionalities according to your requirements.

+## Learning Journey

+This repository not only provides a solid foundation for PERN stack development but also represents my personal learning journey.
+Feel free to explore, contribute, report issues, or customize the project to align with your specific needs.